Stanford Graduate Students

 For more information on the Geballe Dissertation Prize Fellowships, contact Robert Barrick, the Humanities Center fellowship administrator, 723.3054.

-For more information on the Whiting, Mellon Foundation, and G.J.
+For more information on the Mellon Foundation and G.J.
 Lieberman fellowships, contact Ayodele Thomas, the Assistant Dean for Diversity Programs, Data and Technology, 724.3712.